danielclickh/marketing-website-preview/content/lessons/covidtutorial-grafana/index.md

 **What's next:** Check out the following lessons to continue your journey:

-- If you are new to ClickHouse, be sure to go through the <a href="../gettingstarted">Getting Started</a> module
+- The <a href="https://clickhouse.com/learn/lessons/logsvector">Ingest Nginx Logs into ClickHouse using Vector</a> lesson demonstrates how to stream a log file into ClickHouse
-- <a href="../whatsnew-clickhouse-21.10">What's New in ClickHouse 21.10</a>
+- Check out <a href="https://clickhouse.com/learn/lessons/whatsnew-clickhouse-21.10">What's New in ClickHouse 21.10</a>
-- You can view all of our lessons on the <a href="../../index.html">Learn ClickHouse</a> home page
+- View all of our lessons on the <a href="../../index.html">Learn ClickHouse</a> home page